 Interstate 440 Tennessee

-Named “The Four-Forty Parkway”, Interstate 440 provides a southern Bypass of Downtown Nashville between I-40 near Sylvan Heights and I-24 near Woodbine.
-The urban loop carries four lanes with added auxiliary lanes southeast to the four-level interchange with I-65 at Berry Hill, and six lanes east from there to Interstate 24.
+Interstate 440 provides a southern Bypass of Downtown Nashville and commuter route between I-40 near Sylvan Heights and I-24 near Woodbine.
+A four level interchange connects the urban loop with I-65 at Berry Hill.

 Concerns from area residents led to TDOT adopting extraordinary measures in construction of the road.
 Blasting efforts to remove rock along the below grade sections of Interstate 440 were required to minimize noise and combustible pollutants.
 Roadway design was also altered to beautify and better blend in the freeway with the adjacent area.
 A truck ban was proposed for the route as well.2

 Interstate 440 opened initially in 19862.
-The completed section ran between Interstates 65 and 24 per the 1986 Rand McNally and Gousha North American Road Atlases.
-The remaining portion from I-65 to Interstate 40 opened in 1987.3 Outside of pavement repairs, the parkway remains mostly unchanged, with the exception of a third eastbound lane added between I-65 and U.S. 31A & 41A (Nolensville Pike) in 2012-13.2
+The completed section ran between I-65 and I-24 per the 1986 Rand McNally and Gousha North American Road Atlases.
+The remaining portion from I-65 to Interstate 40 opened in 1987.3 Outside of pavement repairs, the parkway remained mostly unchanged over the ensuing decades, with the exception of a third eastbound lane added between I-65 and U.S. 31A/41A (Nolensville Pike) in 2012-13.2